kiq005/kiq005.github.io/_projects/bh.md

 #### The Game

 When I worked on Machine Bear, I was able to start a project that kept in mind the social impact, that is how **Back to Home** began.
-The game is about a blind girl, that list her guide dog, and start a journey to find him, while discovering an entirely new world, using her senses and mind to perceive the environment.
+The game is about a blind girl, that lose her guide dog, and start a journey to find him, while discovering an entirely new world, using her senses and mind to perceive the environment.
 As the game occurs in a children mind, elements of fantasy merge with the real world, and we see as the girl believes that the world is, based on her senses and life experience, that evolves, while she advances on her adventure.

 #### Development